Dai411/ISTRICI-tools/README.md

 ## The background of the ISTRICI

-The ISTRICI tool was orginally produced by Umberta Tinivella and Michela Giustiniani at National institute of Oceanography and Applied Geophysics - OGS.
+The ISTRICI tool, short for Structural Inversion of Common Image Gathers, was originally developed by Umberta Tinivella and Michela Giustiniani at the National Institute of Oceanography and Applied Geophysics - OGS.
-The ISTRICI stands for the Structural Inversion of Common Image Gathers.
-The details about the ISTRICI can be found in the article '***ISTRICI - Tools for facilitating seismic depth imaging and velocity analysis with seismic unix***' in the journal ***Computers and Geosciences*** in 2023, which is **OPEN ACCESS**, can de downloaded from the below links:
+Detailed information about ISTRICI can be found in the open access article "**ISTRICI - Tools for facilitating seismic depth imaging and velocity analysis with seismic unix**", published in ***Computers and Geosciences*** in 2023.
+The article is available for download at the following links:

 https://www.sciencedirect.com/science/article/pii/S0098300423001620?via%3Dihub
 or